-A Beginner’s Guide to Soffits: Types, Benefits and What to Look for When Buying
+What to Look for When Buying Soffit Boards

 For those unfamiliar with roofline products, it may not be immediately clear what a soffit is or how important its role is in the overall structure and integrity of a building’s roof.
-While there are several components that contribute to a strong and reliable roofline, soffit boards play a vital role not only in protecting the property, but also in supporting ventilation and creating a clean, finished appearance.
+While several components contribute to a strong, reliable roofline, soffit boards play a vital role in protecting the property, supporting ventilation, and creating a clean, finished appearance.

 If you are new to soffits, understanding the different types available and knowing what to look for when purchasing can make a significant difference.
-With years of experience in designing and manufacturing soffit boards for both residential and commercial buildings, we have outlined everything you need to know before buying.
+With years of experience designing and manufacturing soffit boards for residential and commercial buildings, we have outlined everything you need to know before purchasing.

 What Is a Soffit Board